 Select the file format: "MEG/EEG: CTF (*.ds...)"

 - In the CTF file format, each session of recordings is saved in a folder with the extension "ds".
 The different types of information collected during each session are saved as different files in this folder (event markers, sensor definitions, bad segments, MEG recordings).

 Refine registration now?
 YES

-This operation is detail in the next section.
+This operation is detailed in the next section.

 The registration between the MRI and the MEG (or EEG) is done in two steps.
 We start with a first approximation based on three reference points, then we refine it with the full head shape of the subject.

 Step 1: Fiducials